Kevon Harris

-Kevon Lavelle Harris (/ˈkiːvɒn/ KEE-von; born June 24, 1997) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA), on a two-way contract with the Rio Grande Valley Vipers of the NBA G League.
+Kevon Lavelle Harris (/ˈkiːvɒn/ KEE-von; born June 24, 1997) is an American professional basketball player for the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
 He played college basketball for the Stephen F. Austin Lumberjacks.

 Early life

 Harris was born and grew up in Ellenwood, Georgia and attended Martin Luther King Jr. High School.
 As a senior, he averaged 15.8 points and 11.8 rebounds per game and led the team to a 24–6 record and the Class 5A state semifinal.
 After high school, Harris completed a postgraduate year at DME Academy in Daytona Beach, Florida.
 He signed with Stephen F. Austin for college basketball over offers from Utah State, Texas A&M and UT-Arlington.

 College career

 Harris became a starter for the Lumberjacks during his true freshman season, averaging 8.5 points and 3.6 rebounds per game.
 As a sophomore, he averaged 14.5 points, 5.5 rebounds, 1.3 assists per game and was named second team All-Southland Conference.
 Harris averaged 17.8 points, 6.5 rebounds, 2.0 assists, 1.0 steals as a junior and was again named second team All-Southland Conference.
 He surpassed the 1,000 point milestone during the season.
 He initially declared for the 2019 NBA draft, but opted to return to Stephen F. Austin for his senior season.
 Harris became the school's all-time leading scorer at the Division I level on February 19, during a 14-point performance in a win over Central Arkansas, passing Thomas Walkup.
 Following the end of the regular season, Harris was named the Southland Conference Men's Basketball Player of the Year and first team All-Southland Conference.
 He finished fourth in the conference in scoring with 17.5 points per game and also averaged 5.7 rebounds, 2.1 assists, and 1.5 steals per game.